deepset-ai/haystack-integrations/integrations/jina.md

 **Task-Specific Adapters:**

-Include `task_type` in your request to tailor the model for your specific application:
+Include `task` in your request to tailor the model for your specific application:

 - **retrieval.query**: Used to encode user queries or questions in retrieval tasks.
 - **retrieval.passage**: Used to encode large documents in retrieval tasks at indexing time.